estebgonza/roquette/README.md

 </div>

 ## Getting started
-Roquette is a Go program available on multiple platforms.
-Currently, you should build Roquette to use it.
+Currently, you should "go build" to use Roquette.

 ### Supported Databases
 - Hive